nasa-jpl/ION-DTN/gh-pages/docs/Extension-Block-Interface.md

 int (*BpExtBlkCopyFn)(ExtensionBlock *newblk, ExtensionBlock *oldblk)
 ```

 Copies the object member of oldblk to ION database heap space and places the address of that new non-volatile object in the object member of newblk, also sets size in newblk.
-This function is automatically called when two copies of a bundle are needed, e.g., in the event that it must both be delivered to a local client and also fowarded to another node.
+This function is automatically called when two copies of a bundle are needed, e.g., in the event that it must both be delivered to a local client and also forwarded to another node.
 Return zero on success, -1 on any system failure.

 ```c
 int (*BpAcqExtBlkAcquireFn)(AcqExtBlock *acqblk, AcqWorkArea *work)
 ```

 Populates the indicated AcqExtBlock structure with size and object for retention as part of the indicated inbound bundle.
 (The type, blkProcFlags, EID references (if any), dataLength, length, and bytes values of the structure are pre-populated with data as extracted from the serialized bundle.)
-This function is only to be provided for extension blocks that are never encrypted; a extension block that may be encrypted should have a BpAcqExtBlkParseFn callback instead.
+This function is only to be provided for extension blocks that are never encrypted; an extension block that may be encrypted should have a BpAcqExtBlkParseFn callback instead.
 The function is automatically called when an extension block of this type is encountered in the course of parsing and acquiring a bundle for local delivery and/or forwarding.
 If no internal object representing the state of the block is needed, the object member of acqblk must be set to NULL and the size member must be set to zero.
 If an object is needed for this block, it must occupy space that is allocated from ION working memory using MTAKE and its size must be indicated in blk.
 Return zero if the block is malformed (this will cause the bundle to be discarded), 1 if the block is successfully parsed, -1 on any system failure.

 ```c
 int (*BpAcqExtBlkReviewFn)(AcqWorkArea *work)